joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README2.md

 }
 ```

-Let's use an insert method to insert our months.
+Let's use an insert method to insert our months, so that January is the the head and December is the tail.

 ```js
 class LinkedList {